LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/representation_error_1.rst

    representation_error(Flag)

 Throws a representation error.
+Used when some representation limit is exceeded.
+For example, trying to construct a compound term that exceeds the maximum arity supported by the backend Prolog system.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::